 Know Your Dad

 Gather all of the kids at your Father’s Day celebration to one room.
 Send all of the fathers out of the room and ask the kids five general questions about Dads.
 Have each child write down what they think their Dads’ answers will be.
-Bring the Dads back into the room and ask them the same questions.
+Return the Dads into the room and ask them the same questions.
 All matching answers earn a point.
 The child who scored the most points wins the game.

 - What is Dad’s dream car?